RaspberryPiFoundation/python-curriculum/en-GB/lessons/Text-speak Converter/Text-speak Converter.md

 #Introduction:  { .intro}

-In this project you'll learn how to use _dictionaries_ to link data together.
+In this project you'll learn how to make a program for translating text-speak into sentences.

 #Step 1: Translating words { .activity}